decent-im/prosody-modules/mod_invites_register_web/README.markdown

 This module depends on mod_invites_page solely for the case where an invalid invite token is received - it will redirect to mod_invites_page so that an appropriate error can be served to the user.

+The module also depends on [mod_password_policy] (which will be automatically loaded).
+As a consequence of this module being loaded, the default password policies will be enforced for all registrations on the server if not explicitly loaded or configured.